The Torchlight Initiative

 Education/Awareness/Monitoring

-Torchlight educates and builds awareness on the health issues impacting our community and we will encourage the DoD to proactively monitor and screen the community.
+Torchlight strives to educate and build awareness on the health issues impacting our community, and encourages the DoD to proactively monitor and screen the community.

-Torchlight maintains a self-reported registry of missile community cancer diagnoses to support and inform any data gathered by a formal study.
-Torchlight aims to inform future study design and ensure third-party medical and environmental experts participate in any study.
+Torchlight maintains a self-reported registry of Air Force ICBM missile community diagnoses of cancer and other diseases, illnesses and disorders, to support and inform any data gathered by a formal study.
+Torchlight is willing and available to inform current and future study designs and would encourage participation of third-party medical and environmental experts.

 Documentation

-The missile community’s permanent medical records should consistently and completely document all toxic exposures related to service.
-We will advocate for our former/current/future missileers and their families to ensure they receive their earned compensation.
+The Air Force ICBM missile community’s permanent medical records should consistently and thoroughly document all toxic exposures related to service.
+We will advocate for our former/current/future missile community members and their families to ensure they receive proper medical care and earned compensation.

 THE REGISTRY

-This is a cancer registry managed by a NGO.
+This is a DATABASE managed by a NGO

-We are collecting this info to support or supplement a future study commissioned by proper authorities.
-Please feel free to voluntarily register if you are/were part of the missile community and have a diagnosed cancer, blood or autoimmune disorder
+We are collecting this information to support or supplement studies commissioned by proper authorities.
+Please feel free to voluntarily register if you or a military family member are/were part of the Air Force ICBM missile community and have a diagnosed cancer or other disease, illness and/or disorder.

 JOIN THE REGISTRY